-1.16 The Parish has exceeded it's current target growth figure by 21 units.
+1.14 The Parish has exceeded its current target growth figure by 21 units.
 To explore possibilities in case of future need for development before 2031 a Call for Sites was undertaken by the Parish Council in August 2020.
 Landowners and their agents were invited to submit potential sites for consideration.
 Herefordshire Council also undertook a Call for Sites in summer 2020 but this did not produce any additional sites to those submitted to the Parish Council.
-12 sites were offered and subjected to a technical site assessment undertaken by independent consultants AECOM (see Stoke Lacy Neighbourhood Plan Site Options and Assessment Report, January 2021 published on the NDP website.

-. . . .
-The AECOM report together with community feed back will inform decisions made by the Steering Group and the Parish Council about site allocations and their possible inclusion in the NDP.
-Informal comments from Herefordshire Council Highways
+12 sites were offered (see Map 2) and subjected to a technical site assessment undertaken by independent consultants AECOM (see Stoke Lacy Neighbourhood Plan Site Options and Assessment Report, January 2021 published on the NDP website.
+The AECOM report together with community feedback will inform decisions made by the Steering Group and the Parish Council about site allocations and their possible inclusion in the NDP.